« Visit Fantastic Pest Control

 Another trick that works well to remove woodworm is to cover the furniture or affected pieces with plastic, leaving a small hole through which a little insecticide can be sprayed.
 Despite its simplicity, this technique is extremely effective.

-Choosing a professional product is recommended for anyone who decides to treat this problem themselves.
+Choosing a conventional pest control product is recommended for anyone who decides to deal with this problem on their own.
 Sure, they are costly, but they are your best chance of treating the infestation.

 The first thing you must do is keep the room temperature dry as humidity attracts the beetles very easily.